nikerla/vc-content/pages/glossary/what-is-b2b.md

 ﻿---
-title: What is business to business e commerce.
-B2B ecommerce
+title: What is business to business e commerce: B2B ecommerce definition | Glossary Virto Commerce.
 description: What is business to business e commerce.
 What does this business to business e-commerce type mean.
-B2B ecommerce examples
+B2B ecommerce examples and definition.
 date: 2017-03-13
 canonical: https://virtocommerce.com/glossary/what-is-b2b
 permalink: glossary/what-is-b2b